Old Friends in Père Lachaise Cemetery

 Chopin, Polish exile in Paris, is buried at Père Lachaise — all but his heart.
 He instructed that organ to be removed and buried in his beloved Poland.

 At Chopin’s burial at Père Lachaise in 1849, an orchestral arrangement of his Marche funèbre was performed.
-And at Chopin’s request, the Requiem of Mozart, a favourite composer of Chopin, was performed at his funeral in La Madeleine.
+And for his funeral in the church of La Madeleine, Chopin had requested a performance of the Requiem of Mozart, a favourite composer.

 Something that I had forgotten about Chopin — and that is still surprising when I think about it — is his devotion to the music of J. S. Bach.
 The late Baroque composer’s music had been all but forgotten until Mendelssohn reintroduced it to the world.